google-deepmind/enn/enn/networks/epinet/README.md

-# Epinet network defintion
+# Epinet network definition

-WARNING: this code is not yet gold quality... work in progress.
+This folder contains the key network definitions for epinet.